 In the Philadelphia region, Ms. DiPalma has performed in Main Line Opera Guild and The Opera Project concert series' since 2006 and more recently for Amici Opera Company, singing leading and supporting roles including in Bizet’s Carmen (Frasquita), Mozart’s Le Nozze di Figaro (Barbarina) and Balfe’s Bohemian Girl (Arline).
 She has sung in Master Classes for William Stone, Gloria Parker, Kiera Duffy and Amy Zorn.
 She has sung with conductors Luis Biava, Alan Harler, Diane Wittry, Allan Birney and Mitos Andaya.

 In 2009, Ms. DiPalma was invited to sing at the Pennsylvania Democratic Presidential Inaugural Ball in Washington DC.
 Her debut as a soprano soloist occurred in Avery Fischer Hall at Lincoln Center under the direction of Eric Whitacre.
 Other experiences as a soloist have included choral works in R. Vaughan Williams' Serenade to Music and the standard G.F.
 Handel's Messiah, among others.

-Her experience as a professional musician and solo performer includes concerts, sacred services, as well as solo and back-ground vocals at live performances, festivals and studio musician for recordings for over a decade.
-Her performance repertoire includes genres opera, classical, sacred music, and jazz.
+Ms. DiPalma's experience as a professional musician and solo performer includes concerts, sacred services, and as solo and background vocalist for live performances, festivals and studio recordings.